 Know your credit score

-Whenever you’re thinking about taking out a loan, your credit score is the most important factor.
-Whether you decide to go through a bank, an auto loan dealer or the dealership, your credit score will determine the rate.
-With a recent credit report, you can see your credit score, any derogatory marks, and other items that would be affecting your credit score.
+Whenever you’re thinking about taking out a loan, your credit score is one of the most important factors.
+Whether you go through a bank, an auto loan dealer, or the dealership, your credit score will contribute to the lender's provided interest rate.
+With a recent credit report, you can see your credit score, any derogatory marks, and other items that have an impact.

 If you don’t know your credit score, you’re entitled to one free credit report every 12 months.
 Visit annualcreditreport.com or call 1-877-322-8228.
 Alternatively, you can complete a Annual Credit Report Request Form and mail it to: